Monday 30 September 2024 to Thursday 3 October 2024

 1345-1500, Thursday 3 October 2024 | Watershed, Bristol

-In a time when social inequality and justice are at the forefront of public discourse, our panel will examine a vision for achieving a more equitable society.
+In a time when social inequality and justice are at the forefront of public discourse, our panel examines a vision for achieving a more equitable society.
 In today’s rapidly evolving social and economic landscape, defining and achieving fairness is more important than ever.
-The event will consider income equality, access to education and healthcare, and the role of government, institutions and civil society in fostering equity.
-Join our expert panel as they examine innovative approaches and policies aimed at creating a society where opportunities and resources are distributed equitably, and every individual has the chance to thrive.
+The event considers income equality, access to education and healthcare, and the role of government, institutions and civil society in fostering equity.
+Our expert panel examines innovative approaches and policies aimed at creating a society where opportunities and resources are distributed equitably, and every individual has the chance to thrive.

-Speakers: Eshe Nelson (New York Times, chair), Daniel Chandler (LSE), Paul Hufe (University of Bristol), Will Snell (Fairness Foundation) and Nyoaka Squire (Babbasa)
+Chaired by Eshe Nelson (New York Times, chair), with Daniel Chandler (LSE), Paul Hufe (University of Bristol), Will Snell (Fairness Foundation) and Nyoaka Squire (Babbasa).

 Global Britain: What is our role in the world?